Dr. Ross A. Klein

 Dr. Klein is frequently sought nationally and internationally as an expert on the cruise ship industry.
-He gives invited lectures around the world and serves as an expert witness in lawsuits against the cruise industry, including cases involving sexual assaults, environmental and social impact issues, labour rights, and passenger deaths.
+He gives invited lectures around the world and serves as an expert witness in lawsuits against the cruise industry, including cases involving sexual assaults, passengers overboard, environmental and social impact issues, labour rights, and passenger deaths.

 "Adaptation and Acculturation Among New Canadians: Implications for Intergenerational Relations and Social Work Practice," Diversity and Social Work in Canada (ed.
 A. al-Krenawi, J. Graham and N. Habibov), Toronto: Oxford University Press.
 (D. Dutta and R. Klein), pp. 191-219